front-commerce/developers.front-commerce.com/source/docs/prismic/resolver-cache.md

 };
 ```

-But now the issue is, when we call **faqEntry** resolver, it will always load the same cached faq entry, to avoid this we need map the `slug` parameter to the cache key, you can pass in the `mapParamsToId` option to the `PrismicCachedResolver` to do this.
+Now the **faqEntry** resolver will always load the same cached faq entry.

+To avoid this issue, map the `slug` parameter to the cache key, by passing the `mapParamsToId` option to the `PrismicCachedResolver`.

 ```diff
 import PrismicCachedResolver from "prismic/server/modules/prismic/core/cache/PrismicCachedResolver";